George Boscawen, 3rd Viscount Falmouth: Family

 Falmouth's wife died on 10 August 1793, and upon his own death in 1808, his estate and titles passed to his eldest son.

 In fiction

 Named as Lord Falmouth, he is a recurring character in the Poldark novels by Winston Graham, where he is presented as the dominant political figure in Cornwall in his time, due to his unashamed use of patronage and his influence over Parliamentary elections.
 He appears personally a somewhat distant and arrogant man, but capable of kindness and acts of friendship.

 In the 2015 BBC TV series based on the books, Lord Falmouth is played by James Wilby.
+In the series he has a beloved nephew, Hugh, who Poldark saves, along with 11 others, from imprisonment with the French.
+Sadly, Hugh would later succumb to an illness, possibly genetic, that had been made worse by his imprisonment.
+However, Falmouth still gives Poldark his political backing, as in his mind, Ross still gave him extra time with his nephew he wouldn't have had had Hugh never been rescued.